Apr 08

 There will be times when you are doing everything you know to do, and you still don’t see any movement.
 The Israelites walked around Jericho for six days, and as far as they could tell, nothing happened.
 I’m sure it unnerved the people behind the wall, but as far as the walkers could tell, not one brick fell.

 This is where many give up—when they don’t see any progress.
 The son is still taking drugs.
 The daughter is still living with her boyfriend.
 The husband is still cold and aloof.
-The bank account is almost empty.
+The bank account is still hovering on in double digits.

 “God, throw me a bone,” I cry.
 “Show me a little something!
 Let me see just a hint of progress!
 Can I see one brick fall?”
 And God says, “Keep walking … by faith.”